Information governance and risk policy

 - Provision of Freedom of Information and Data Protection support and advice to staff and managers.

-- The production, review and maintenance of Freedom of Information and Data Protection policies and their communication to the whole Council;
+- Production, review and maintenance of Freedom of Information and Data Protection policies and their communication to the whole Council;

 - Provision of professional guidance on all matters relating to